SeanLuis/eip-draft/README.md

 2. Efficiency via optimized data structures
 3. Flexibility through modular design
 4. Transparency via standardized metrics

+### Interface Design Philosophy

+The `ISolvencyProof` interface provides a standardized, on-chain mechanism for DeFi protocols to report, verify, and monitor their solvency status.
+This interface is designed to be both comprehensive and flexible, supporting a wide range of protocol architectures and risk management strategies.

+**Asset and Liability Management:**
+Authorized oracles update the protocol's asset and liability data using the `updateAssets` and `updateLiabilities` functions.
+These updates include the list of tokens, their respective amounts, and their current values denominated in ETH.
+Each update is timestamped, ensuring that all solvency calculations and historical records are based on the most recent and accurate data available.
+The requirement that all arrays be of equal length and that values be denominated in ETH with 18 decimals ensures consistency and comparability across different implementations.

+**Solvency Calculation and Verification:**
+The `getSolvencyRatio` function computes the current solvency ratio, defined as the total value of assets divided by the total value of liabilities, scaled by a factor of 10,000 for precision.
+The `verifySolvency` function checks whether the protocol meets a minimum required solvency ratio (commonly 105%), returning both a boolean status and the current health factor.
+This allows both on-chain and off-chain systems to quickly assess the protocol's financial health and respond accordingly.

+**Historical Data and Trend Analysis:**
+The `getSolvencyHistory` function enables retrieval of historical solvency metrics, including timestamps, ratios, and the corresponding asset and liability states over a specified time range.
+This historical data is crucial for reconstructing past events, analyzing risk trends, and providing transparency to stakeholders.
+This supports audits, regulatory requirements, and trend analysis needs.

+**Event Emission and Risk Alerts:**
+Whenever the protocol's financial metrics are updated, the `SolvencyMetricsUpdated` event is emitted, providing real-time data for off-chain monitoring and analytics.
+When risk thresholds are breached (for example, if the solvency ratio falls below a critical level), the `RiskAlert` event is triggered, signaling the severity and nature of the risk.
+These events enable automated monitoring systems, auditors, and users to receive timely notifications and take appropriate action.

+**Oracle Integration and Security:**
+The interface is designed to be oracle-agnostic, allowing protocols to integrate with a variety of price feed solutions (e.g., Chainlink, API3, custom oracles).
+The requirement that only authorized oracles can update asset and liability data ensures that updates are secure and resistant to manipulation.
+The optional `setOracle` and `OracleUpdated` event pattern is recommended for managing oracle permissions and maintaining robust security controls.

+**Intended Usage and Integration:**
+Protocols implementing this interface integrate with trusted oracles for price feeds and position updates, maintain up-to-date records of their financial positions, emit standardized events for off-chain monitoring and risk management, and provide transparent, verifiable, and standardized information about their solvency status to all stakeholders.
+External consumers (such as auditors, users, or other smart contracts) can query the protocol's current and historical solvency status using the provided view functions, and can listen for events to receive timely notifications of significant changes or risks.
+This design ensures that all stakeholders have access to reliable, real-time information about a protocol's financial health, enabling more robust risk management and greater trust in the DeFi ecosystem.

 ### Data Structure Design Rationale